koide3/small_gicp/docs/paper.md

 # Statement of need

-There are several point cloud processing libraries, and PCL [@Rusu] and Open3D [@Zhou] are the notable ones among them.
+There are several point cloud processing libraries, and PCL [@Rusu], Open3D [@Zhou], libpointmatcher [@Pomerleau] are commonly used in real-time applications owing to their performant implementations.
 Although they offer numerous functionalities, including those required for point cloud registration, they present several challenges for practical applications and scientific research.